 19. Rating powers of local government

-(1) A local government may exercise the provisions relating to rates of the Act under which it is constituted to make and levy, in addition to any other rate which it is thereby authorized to levy, a rate to be called the registered public library services rate, on all rateable land in the district of which it is constituted the local government.
+(1) A local government may exercise the provisions relating to rates of the Act under which it is constituted to make and levy, in addition to any other rate which it is thereby authorised to levy, a rate to be called the registered public library services rate, on all rateable land in the district of which it is constituted the local government.

 (2) The registered public library services rate made on rateable land in a district in any financial year shall not exceed —